George J. Brooke: Career

 He has been a member of several professional societies and held positions of responsibility in them.
-He was President of the British Association for Jewish Studies in 1999, President of the Society for Old Testament Study in 2012, and President of the European Association for Biblical Studies for 2021-2024.
+He was President of the British Association for Jewish Studies in 1999, President of the Society for Old Testament Study in 2012, and President of the European Association for Biblical Studies for 2021–2024.
 He was a member of the Steering Committee of the International Organization for Qumran Studies from 1989 until 2016.

 He has participated in consultancy and research assessment, both in the UK and other countries.
 For 2011–2014 he was a member of HEFCE Research Excellence Framework Sub-Panel 33 for Theology and Religious Studies (REF 2014).
 For 2013 he was the representative of the Church of England Ministry Division and Archbishops’ Council at the University of Durham Validation Process for Theological Colleges and Courses (known as the Durham Awards Scheme).
 For 2017–2022 he was a member and then chair of the International Committee on Scientific and Strategic Orientation (COSS), Collège de France, Paris.

 He has been on several editorial boards.
 In 1993 he was a founding editor of the journal Dead Sea Discoveries (Leiden: Brill).
 Since 1998 he has been on the editorial board of Revue de Qumrân (Leuven: Peeters).
-From 1991-2019 he was an editor of the Journal of Semitic Studies (Oxford: Oxford University Press).
+From 1991 to 2019 he was an editor of the Journal of Semitic Studies (Oxford: Oxford University Press).
 Since 2012 he has been the Senior Editor of the leading monograph series for the publication of scholarship on the Dead Sea Scrolls, Studies on the Texts of the Desert of Judah (Leiden: Brill).

 His research has had its focus on the Dead Sea Scrolls.
 He has published widely on the use of the Jewish scriptures in the Scrolls, on the scriptural manuscripts themselves, on the materiality of the Scrolls, on the relationships between the Scrolls and the New Testament, and on the application of modern methodologies to the study of the Scrolls.
-He was a member of the Israel Antiquities Authority team of editors of the unpublished Dead Sea Scrolls from 1992-1998.
+He was a member of the Israel Antiquities Authority team of editors of the unpublished Dead Sea Scrolls from 1992 to 1998.
 He has supervised more than thirty doctoral and postdoctoral students, seventeen of whom have published their revised theses as monographs.